1m is a healthtech company that offers a software platform for risk management and performance improvement services.

 Series B in 2023

-Enspire DBS Therapy, Inc. is dedicated to developing a proprietary deep brain stimulation (DBS) therapy aimed at restoring motor function in stroke survivors with disabilities.
-Founded in 2010 and based in Cleveland, Ohio, the company is currently conducting a Phase I clinical trial to evaluate the effectiveness of its DBS therapy in stroke recovery.
-The therapy integrates deep brain stimulation with physical rehabilitation techniques, leveraging natural pathways to enhance the effects of both stimulation and therapy.
-This innovative approach aims to accelerate recovery for stroke patients, offering them improved access to rehabilitation and the potential for greater restoration of motor function.
+Enspire DBS Therapy, Inc. is a Cleveland, Ohio-based company focused on developing a proprietary deep brain stimulation (DBS) therapy aimed at restoring motor function in stroke survivors living with disabilities.
+Founded in 2010, the company is engaged in clinical trials to evaluate the effectiveness of its DBS therapy in enhancing stroke recovery.
+Its innovative approach combines deep brain stimulation with physical rehabilitation, utilizing natural pathways to optimize outcomes for patients.
+By facilitating accelerated post-stroke recovery, Enspire DBS Therapy aims to improve the quality of life for individuals affected by stroke-related motor impairments.

 MediView